knofler-rigor/CUDA_Assignment/README.md

 # Thurst Library Algorithms

+Thrust is a parallel algorithms library designed to work on NVIDIA GPUs.
+It provides a high-level interface similar to the C++ Standard Template Library (STL) but leverages the computational power of GPUs to achieve significant performance improvements.

 ## Project Description

 Implemented various thrust library algorithms, such as sorting, reordering, reduction, transformation, and prefix-sum